(For 2013–2014 academic year)

 085 Intermediate Telemark Skiing

 When it’s too cold to climb outside, it’s time to get better at climbing inside.
-This class focuses on technique, and strength training to make students better climbers.
-Students also spend a bit of time getting ready for the second annual Colgate Climbing Competition.
-Prerequisites: previous climbing experience and belay certification at the Angert Family Climbing Wall.
-090 Basic Rock Climbing
+This course focuses on technique and strength training to make students better climbers.
+Students are surprised to find what a training plan can do to improve climbing skills regardless of the current level.

 The rock doesn’t care about gender, yet it is no secret that rock climbing has always been a male-dominated sport.
 Sister, the times are changing and this is your chance to solve problems, take risks, and rely on yourself.
-Use your balance, flexibility and strength to learn the fundamentals of Climbing Smart.
-Women only!
-093 Ice Climbing
+Students use balance, flexibility, and strength to learn the fundamentals of climbing smart.
+Women only.

 Clad in crampons, plastic boots, ice tools, and helmets, students learn how to move vertically on frozen water.
 The course teaches basic rope work and tool craft at the climbing wall before heading outdoors for a weekend of climbing, either locally or in the Adirondacks.
-094 Advanced Rock: Sport Leading
+095 Caving

 Students journey down under to experience the innards of the earth.
 Before doing so, they learn the essentials of caving safety, minimal impact practices, and group travel and communication.
 Students have an opportunity to discover firsthand the geology and climate of caves in central New York.
 096 Intermediate Vertical Caving

 Visit Gage Cavern that starts with a 50’ rope-assisted vertical lower!
 Learn more about cave navigation, rope systems, cave safety and explore even deeper into the underground world!
 Prerequisite: Basic Caving course with Outdoor Education (OE) or comparable experience approved by the OE Director.
-097 Advanced Rock: Outdoor Climbing
+098 High Ropes Challenge Course Training

 Staff training is a seven-month experiential course that focuses on leadership, risk management, environmental education, group dynamics, and technical skills.
 Students who complete this course may be hired by outdoor education to lead physical education courses and other programs.
 Students apply through outdoor education.
 Open to first-year students and sophomores only.